ccmucdenver/ccm-docs/docs/intro.md

 documentation or by experiments) how many cores your job needs and specify in your job enough cores on a single node.
 Your code will run faster and everyone will be happier.

-You can also run codes with multitasking, e.g. in Python or in C/C++/Fortran, using a library like OpenMP.
+You can also write your own codes with multitasking, e.g. in Python, or in C/C++/Fortran using a library like OpenMP.
 Again, you should ask in your batch job script for the number of cores you will need, specify a single node, and make sure your code is not trying to use more cores than you asked for.